xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 The key idea of the null-space method is to project variables onto the [null-space (aka kernel in linear algebra)](https://en.wikipedia.org/wiki/Kernel_(linear_algebra)) of constraint matrix $H$:
 > [Rank–nullity theorem](https://en.wikipedia.org/wiki/Rank%E2%80%93nullity_theorem): Let $N$ be rectangular and $V$ is the variable domain, $N$ is the null-space induced by $H$, $\iff$ $dim(H) + dim(N) = dim(V)$.

-The null-space method states that when $N$ is found, two linear system in Fig~20 have the same solution set.
+The null-space method states that when $N$ is found, two linear systems in Fig~20 have the same solution set.
 Notice that the scale of the linear system on the right is strictly smaller than the one on the left, and usually has a much smaller scale in practice, which implies much lower computation cost.
 Please refer to [Numerical Optimization, Chapter 16.2](https://www.springer.com/gb/book/9780387303031) for a more canonical discussion.

-Note: it's very easy to see that null-space method is especially effective when the rank of $H$ is large, which is exactly our case since the target object is under large number of symmetric constraints.
+Note: it's very easy to see that null-space method is especially effective when the rank of $H$ is large, which is exactly our case since the target object is under a large number of symmetric constraints.
-This is very contrary to our general intuition: more constraints normally means larger and more expensive linear system to solve in standard methods; while in null-space method, **more constraints will reduce more degrees of freedom, which means less expensive computation**.
+This is very contrary to our general intuition: more constraints normally means a larger and more expensive linear system to solve in standard methods; while in the null-space method, **more constraints will reduce more degrees of freedom, which means less expensive computation**.

 <figure>
     <img src="/research/14SymmEdit/scale_reduce.png">